What is a Fiduciary Advisor and is the Best Advisor to Work with a Fiduciary Advisor?

 The CFP fiduciary standards are much broader in scope in terms of what the fiduciary duty actually covers.
 You have to be doing financial planning, but once you are, it applies to all financial planning activities, including subsequent recommendations.
 Thus, arguably CFP fiduciary is actually the broadest fiduciary rule in scope, because it applies to your retirement advice, tax advice, insurance advice, investment advice, and everything else under that is categorized as financial planning.

 The basic concept around the term fee-only fiduciary, which is another category of fiduciary advisor, is that this type of advisor only can receive compensation directly from the client for services provided.
 In other words, fee-only advisors do not receive sales-related compensation from their employer or third parties (like fund companies).
-In this instance, fees can take the form of a flat rate, an hourly fee, or a percentage of assets under management.
+In this instance, fees can take the form of a flat rate, an hourly fee (or project-based fee), a subscription fee, or a percentage of assets under management.
 Fee-only advisors can work with clients on a one-time financial planning basis or on an ongoing basis, depending on what suits the circumstances best.

 In order to reduce conflicts of interest, many fiduciary financial advisors may choose to not offer certain products directly, and instead, recommend their clients purchase products elsewhere.
 In other instances, when fiduciary advisors offer their clients certain products or services, they will disclose any conflicts of interest regarding their recommendation, place their clients’ interests ahead of their own, and most importantly, act without regard to their financial interests.

 Working with a virtual advisor can have several advantages including saving you time and increasing convenience.
-When you meet with your financial planner virtually there may be an increased efficiency as you will often be able to log into your accounts together on the spot and screen share if you have specific questions that arise.
-This option often gives clients the ability to accomplish more in the same amount of time.
-Virtual or digital financial planning also can allow clients to find and select the best fiduciary financial advisor for their specific needs and does not limit clients to working with an advisor based solely on shared geography.
+Virtual or digital financial planning also can allow clients to find and select the best fiduciary financial advisor for their specific needs and does not limit clients to working with someone based solely on shared location.